cfgcolumbus25/Team-16/README.md

 - **CLEP Search**: Search and filter colleges by CLEP acceptance policies
 - **Recent Events**: View recent updates and events
 - **About Us**: Learn about Modern States and our project mission

+## Tech Stack

+Used React + Supabase in order to make full-stack application.
+Team 16 @ Code for Good